 Opinions have polarized to the point that people along both sides of the divide view the opposition with a great deal of fear and paranoia, leading to alienation and a dehumanizing view of those who don’t share our beliefs.

-We are focusing particular attention to the political struggle in North Carolina for the feature documentary because the fight here involves many fundamental divisions in America including election laws/voting rights, influence of money in politics, the role of government in our lives, racial divisions, demographic shifts, and economic policies/income inequality.In North Carolina, we see a story of a state and its people that is dramatically divided, yet yearning for a sense of unity and hope.
+We are focusing particular attention to the Moral Monday movement and the political struggle in North Carolina for the feature documentary.
+The fight here involves many fundamental divisions in America including election laws/voting rights, influence of money in politics, the role of government in our lives, racial divisions, demographic shifts, and economic policies/income inequality.In North Carolina, we see a story of a state and its people that is dramatically divided, yet yearning for a sense of unity and hope.
 We hope that our videos, screenings and discussions may contribute to healing the divide.

 We invite viewers to submit their own statements, responses, and stories in the form of essays, videos, and photos.
 These submissions will be uploaded to the website, and, we anticipate that some of the clips will be included in the feature documentary.